Nisarg48/Potato-Disease-Classification/README.md

 ## Features

 - Predict potato leaf disease from an image.
-- Trained deep learning model using Keras.
+- Trained CNN deep learning model using Keras.
 - REST API built with FastAPI to serve predictions.
 - React frontend to upload images and display results.